 Recently, Russia announced the creation of three new environmental corridors.
-The corridors give tigers an extra 100,000 has (1,000 km2/400 mi2) of forest.
+The corridors give tigers an extra 100,000 has (400 mi2 /1,000 km2) of forest.

-The corridors also connect the national parks so the tigers from one area can interact with the tigers of other areas.
+The corridors also connect the national parks.
+That way, the tigers from one area can interact with the tigers of other areas.
 This means they can breed with other populations.
 That is important because it stops inbreeding, strengthening the gene pool.

 Russia is also creating buffer zones around the parks to keep the tigers safer.
-And it just established a huge new national park around the Bikin River (1,160,500 has /11,605 km2 /4,480 mi2).
+And it just established a huge new national park around the Bikin River (1,160,500 has /4,480 mi2 /11,605 km2).

 On the other side of the border, the Chinese government announced it would create 10 new parks to protect species.

 Among them is the Northeast Tiger and Leopard National Park.
-With 1.46 million hectares (14,600 km2/5,640 mi2) -almost twice the size of Yellowstone National Park- it is the world’s largest protected habitat for Siberians.
+It has 1.46 million hectares (5,640 mi2/ 14,600 km2), which is almost twice the size of Yellowstone National Park.
+This Chinese park is the world’s largest protected habitat for Siberians.
 And it will soon be connected to Russia’s protected areas via ecological corridors.

 Further measures to protect the tigers

-The duo -government and WWF- has also led 36 wildlife crime investigations of the late, arresting not only a fur trafficker, but also illegal loggers.
+The duo -government and WWF- has also led 36 wildlife crime investigations of the late.
+They have not only arrested a fur trafficker but also illegal loggers.

-China too has toughened its sentences for poachers.
-Last time a man was caught with a tiger carcass – in 2011-, he was sentenced to five years in prison.
+China, too, has toughened its sentences for poachers.
+The last time a man was caught with a tiger carcass – in 2011-, he was sentenced to five years in prison.